paul-nechifor/git-plot/readme.md

 ## For development

-You need CoffeeScript.
-Install it:

-    sudo npm install -g coffee-script

-Download the dependencies:
+Get the repo and install the requirements locally:

     npm install

-Build it:

-    npm run-script build

 Run it: